grumpyclimber/construction/post2.md

 [(('add', 'VB'), ('more', 'JJR'), ('information', 'NN'))]
 ```
 Ok, that solves the problem.
 Now the last thing we want to do is to
-count the number of times our phrase popped up in the text:
+count the number of times our chunk popped up in the text:

 ```python
 from collections import Counter